Abhavya28/api-learning/README.md

 - Managing loading and error states
 - Clean separation of API logic and UI components

+### 3. react-api-users
+- Frontend React projects focused on API learning
+- Projects included:
+  1. **UsersList** – Fetch users **on button click**, display in a responsive card grid, includes loading and error handling
+  2. **PostList** – Fetch posts **automatically on page load** from JSONPlaceholder API, displayed in a card layout

 ---

 ## Why this repository exists